TheTallProgrammer/GPT-Oracle-Discord-Bot/GPT-Oracle Plus v1.0.0/README.md

 ### `Private Key Saving`

 To further increase security, the `!save_key` command, which is used to store a user's API key, can only be executed through direct messages with the bot.
-This prevents exposure of sensitive information in public or group chats.
+This prevents the exposure of sensitive information in public or group chats.

-With these measures in place, users can confidently interact with the bot, knowing their information is securely stored and used.
+With these measures in place, users can confidently interact with the bot, knowing their information is securely stored.

 ---